-Nettle (Urtica Dioica), also called stinging nettles or wild spinach, is a rich medicinal herb that drives toxins and metabolic waste products out of the body.
+Stinging nettle (Urtica Dioica), also called stinging nettles or wild spinach, is a rich medicinal herb that drives toxins and metabolic waste products out of the body.
 Nettle stimulates the kidneys to excrete more water and can help expel kidney stones.
-Nettle is also a tasty and nourishing vegetable if gathered when the leaves are young.
+Nettle is good for building the immune system.
+The plant is also a tasty and nourishing vegetable if gathered when the leaves are young.

+Stinging nettles are an amazing medicinal herb.
 Nettle tea makes an excellent gargle for sore throat.
 Nettle is used to treat diarrhea, dysentery, and hemorrhoids.
 Nettle tea is a diuretic and astringent.
 It can stop nosebleeds, bleeding from wounds, and heavy menstrual flow.
-(To stop a nosebleed, inhale powdered leaves into the nose.)
+To stop a nosebleed, inhale powdered nettle leaves into the nose.

 Nettle also helps sinus problems, allergies, and hay fever.
-An extract of nettle leaves can help an enlarged prostate; for benign prostate problems combine nettle with saw palmetto.
+An extract of nettle leaves can help in the treatment of an enlarged prostate; with benign prostate problems combine nettle with saw palmetto for best results.
 Nettle is also used to lower blood sugar and is often prescribed for edema and heart conditions.

 A decoction of nettle root makes a good hair rinse.
 Use for falling hair, dandruff, and as a general conditioner.